Cult of Luck

 Using the Cult of Luck

-Gamesmasters may like to play with the idea of "finite fortune" by allowing players to take a small bonus (+1 or +2) on a d20 roll, with the understanding that they will be required to take a penalty of the same magnitude on a roll designated by the gamesmaster.
+Gamesmasters may like to play with the idea of "finite fortune" by allowing players to take a small bonus (+1 or +2) on a d20 roll, with the understanding that they will be required to take a penalty of the same magnitude on a roll designated by the gamesmaster, later in the game.
 Both penalty and bonus must be declared before the die is rolled.
-This could be done the other way around, with a penalty later paid off with a bonus, but we think this is less fun for all involved.

-A less mechanical method would involve player characters finding themselves on the receiving end of a Cult of Luck beneficence.
+A less mechanical method would involve player characters finding themselves on the receiving end of a Cult of Luck beneficience.
 This could be an anonymous donation of money, help in an adventure lead that they are pursuing, a useful minor magic item or anything else that the party might need.
 At some point, however, this favour becomes a burden, or leads into a new adventure, or perhaps the gamesmaster could apply a mechanical penalty as above if the characters do not pass on the good fortune.

 (c) 2010 The Creative Conclave.